-Act Six is a leadership and scholarship program that connects local faith-based community affiliates with faith- and social justice-based colleges to equip emerging urban and community leaders to engage the college campus and their communities at home.
+Act Six is a full-tuition, full-need leadership and scholarship program that connects local faith-based community affiliates with faith- and social justice-based colleges to equip emerging urban and community leaders to engage the college campus and their communities at home.

 Act Six brings together diverse, multicultural cadres of young people who want to use their college education to make a difference on campus and in their communities at home.